YangLabHKUST/SpatialScope/README.md

 Due to the low sequencing depth (~2000 UMIs per cell) of this Human Heart scRNA-seq reference, we changed the default parameters of sigma_begin, sigma_end and step_lr.

 As the sampling process of diffusion/score-based models requires hundreds to thousands of network evaluations to emulate a continuous process, the entire training process takes approximately 40 hours on four RTX 2080 Ti GPUs.
-Therefore, we are trying to accelarate the training process with some new technologies in the field of diffusion mode, such as stable diffusion and one-step difussion etc.
+Therefore, we are trying to accelarate the training process with some new technologies in the field of diffusion model, such as stable diffusion and one-step diffussion etc.

 Conveniently, we provided the pre-trained checkpoint (Ckpts_scRefs/Heart_D2/model_5000.pt) in [here](https://drive.google.com/drive/folders/1PXv_brtr-tXshBVEd_HSPIagjX9oF7Kg?usp=sharing), so you can skip this part.